3DRX/vaporplay/README.md

 ## Usage

+0. Install dependencies, and build FFmpeg from source by `install-ffmpeg`.
 1. To compile server, run `make`.
-2. To start server, run `piongs config.json`.
+2. To start server, run `./piongs -config=config.json`.
+For profiling, run `./piongs -config=config.json -cpuprofile=piongs.prof`
+and after server exits, run `go tool pprof piongs piongs.prof`, and type `web` to see the profile.
 3. After server started, go to https://piongs-client.3drx.top and fill in the correct server url.
 ![piongs-client](./README.assets/piongs-client.png)
+Or for local testing, go to http://localhost:8080.
 4. Click next, choose a game, and start!

 ### Testing Input Device